sever-ali/inventory-pipeline/README.md

 ### 🔒 Notes
- - Never commit sensitive files (e.g., .pem keys) to a public repo.
  - Update your security groups to allow HTTP/HTTPS traffic to your instances.
  - This is an MVP for demonstration; production should secure secrets, keys, and environment variables properly.

-This project shows how you can combine Terraform, Ansible, Docker, and Kubernetes on AWS EKS for a simple, repeatable deployment process.